QuintinFrerichsWUSTL/Flicks/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Optional features, still haven't been able to get search working
+1. Better way to implement selection effect with collection view
-2. How to implement fade with images
+2. Ways to improve the look of UI

 # Video Walkthrough